OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/amazon-ec2-container-services.md

 ---
-title: AWS EC2 Container Services
+title: AWS EC2 container services
 description: How to add an AWS Docker Registry as an Octopus Deploy feed for use in Docker steps.
 position: 2
 ---

-## Amazon - EC2 Container Service
+## Amazon - EC2 container service

 AWS provides a v2 Docker Image registry and is available through their [EC2 Container Service](https://aws.amazon.com/ecs/) offering.
 From **Octopus 2018.8.0**, support for EC2 Container registries is provided as a special feed type itself.

-### Setting up an AWS Elastic Container Registry
+### Setting up an AWS elastic container registry
 From the AWS Services dashboard go to `EC2 Container Service`.

  ![AWS Services](images/aws-services.png)